Dom Taylor: 2024

 Taylor played at 2024 PDC UK Qualifying School (Q-School) in order to obtain a Tour Card.
 He lost in the Day Two final 6–2 against Robert Grundy.
 However, he won his tour card outright by winning the Day Four final 6–1 against Joshua Richardson.
 Taylor reached the quarter-finals at Players Championship 24, averaging 103.65 in a 6–5 defeat to Gary Anderson who averaged 108.78.

-Positive drugs test

-Taylor was due to play in the Players Championship Finals, where he was supposed to play 2023 World Champion Michael Smith in the first round.
+Taylor was due to play in the Players Championship Finals, where he was supposed to face former world champion Michael Smith in the first round.
 However, it was announced before the tournament that the Darts Regulation Authority (DRA) had suspended Taylor as a result of a positive drugs test taken at a Players Championship event.
 Taylor was replaced in the event by Nick Kenny.

+2025

-He had also qualified for the 2025 PDC World Darts Championship via the Pro Tour Order of Merit, but was replaced by Robert Owen.
-Taylor received a one-month ban after the banned substance was found to not be performance-enhancing and was ingested out of competition.
-He was originally expected to return to competition at the 2025 PDC World Masters, but withdrew prior to the preliminary round group stage.
+Taylor had originally qualified for the 2025 PDC World Darts Championship via the Pro Tour Order of Merit, but was replaced by Robert Owen.
+Taylor received a one-month ban, reduced from a potential two years, after the banned substance was found to not be performance-enhancing and was ingested out of competition.
+He also committed to a UK Anti-Doping-approved three-month treatment programme.
+He was originally expected to return to competition at the 2025 PDC World Masters, but withdrew prior to the preliminary round.
 Taylor returned for the 2025 PDC Players Championship series.

-2025

-In mid-February, on the 2025 PDC Pro Tour, Taylor made his second Pro Tour semi-final by reaching the last four at Players Championship 4.
+On the 2025 PDC Pro Tour, Taylor made two Pro Tour semi-finals by reaching the last four at two Players Championship events.

+2026

+Taylor qualified for the 2026 PDC World Championship and won his first-round match 3–0 against Oskar Lukasiak.
+On 19 December 2025, it was announced that Taylor had been provisionally suspended by the DRA after failing a second drugs test, which was conducted by the PDC and the DRA on 14 December.
+He was removed from the tournament and his scheduled second-round opponent, Jonny Clayton, received a bye to the third round.
+Taylor issued an apology on his Facebook page in which he stated that personal traumas had affected his mental health and contributed to his situation.
+At a hearing on 7 January 2026, Taylor was handed a mandatory six-month ban for his second violation, having tested positive for cocaine and cannabis.
+In addition to the ban, he was made to pay £1,275 in costs and forfeited his £25,000 prize money earned at the World Championship, resulting in him falling outside the top 64 on the PDC Order of Merit and the loss of his PDC Tour Card.
+Taylor returned to competition in July, competing in local tournaments and a World Darts Federation (WDF) event in Gibraltar.